python/cpython/Doc/library/htmllib.rst

-This module defines three dictionaries, ``name2codepoint``, ``codepoint2name``, and ``entitydefs``. ``entitydefs`` is used by the :mod:`htmllib` module to provide the :attr:`entitydefs` member of the :class:`HTMLParser` class.
+This module defines three dictionaries, ``name2codepoint``, ``codepoint2name``, and ``entitydefs``. ``entitydefs`` is used by the :mod:`htmllib` module to provide the :attr:`entitydefs` attribute of the :class:`HTMLParser` class.
 The definition provided here contains all the entities defined by XHTML 1.0  that can be handled using simple textual substitution in the Latin-1 character set (ISO-8859-1).